-- I anticipate some weeks we will cover more material and some weeks, less.
-Therefore, expect these reading assignments to be slightly modified weekly.
-Assignments given at the end of class will reflect true assignments for the following class period. - The chapters listed are the chapters we will be covering in class that day.
-Therefore, you are expected to have the readings completed prior to that class (except for the first class). - Readings not from Walton and Rockoff are available on Canvas. - Quizzes and Reaction Papers are due on Canvas the night before class (by midnight) on the days listed.
+- The chapters listed are the chapters we will be covering in class that week.
+Therefore, you are expected to have the readings completed prior to that class (except for the first class). - Readings not from Walton and Rockoff are available on Canvas. - Quizzes and Reaction Papers are due on Canvas before class (by 6 pm) on the days listed.